Johnny Archer: Career

 He is one of the most successful nine-ball players of the 1990s and 2000s, having won the majority of the game's major tournaments at least once, culminating in his being named Billiards Digest Player of the Decade at the end of the 1990s.
 Archer is a two-time WPA World Nine-ball Champion, winning in both 1992 when he defeated Bobby Hunter, and later again in 1997 after beating Lee Kun-fang of Chinese Taipei (Taiwan).
 He was also a runner-up the following year, losing in the final to Kunihiko Takahashi of Japan.
 He was the 1999 US Open champion, and has won over 100 professional tournaments throughout his career.

 He has also been a regular on the US Mosconi Cup team, having joined them a record seventeen times, winning on nine of those occasions.

 In 2003, one of Archer's most successful years, he won tournaments such as Sudden Death Seven-ball and the first World Summit of Pool.

 Archer also won the 2006 International Challenge of Champions by defeating Thorsten Hohmann in the finals.

 In 2007, he won the Texas Hold 'Em Billiards Championship.
 While in the 2005 event the entire purse was awarded to the winner, in the 2007 event the purse was split.

 The Ripley's Believe It or Not! television show, on September 3, 2003, pitted Archer and Jeremy Jones against each other in a challenge match in speed pool.
 The show had them timed against each other, to try to beat the record, which at that time stood at 1 minute 30 seconds to a full of balls and then pocket all fifteen balls, and then move to another table and do it again.
 Archer was the victor.
 The event was recorded in a warehouse in Los Angeles where other challenge matches were also taking place to beat records.

 Archer rejoined the staff of Inside Pool Magazine, where he writes a monthly instruction column.

 For 2007, he was ranked #3 in Pool & Billiard Magazine's "Fans' Top 20 Favorite Players" poll.

 As of 2025 Archer still participates in local and regional tournaments.
-In March of 2025 he bested Matt Washington (ironically also nicknamed "Scorpion") in a 9-ball tournament in Georgia.
+In March 2025 he bested Matt Washington (ironically also nicknamed "Scorpion") in a 9-ball tournament in Georgia.